Earn Your Master’s in Clinical Mental Health Counseling Degree

 All future mental health counselors will complete the Counseling Practicum and two internship experiences.
 These provide hands-on, supervised experience in the field.

-Pursue a Future in Clinical Mental Health Counseling with a Master of Science Degree
+Pursue a Future with a Master's in Mental Health Counseling

 Earning a master’s degree in counseling prepares students to pursue a meaningful and impactful career helping others reach their full potential.
 As a future mental health counselor, you could devote your practice to helping clients affected by substance abuse, trauma or depression.
 Many mental health counselors practice in hospitals, clinics and private practices.
 Others work in community-based organizations, social service agencies and nonprofit entities.
 Some decide to practice telemedicine, which enables them to help clients located all over the country.